by: Tami Perera

 A collapsible water dish is very handy to keep on board and avoid dehydration

-Invest in a good dog life jacket.
+Invest in a good canine PFD.
 It should be snug, but not digging into them.
 Check the weight recommendations

 Teach them to sit on the seat next to you as they can slide around on the floor area when underway or if the bow lifts up